 Not only is manufacturing and distribution the backbone of Wisconsin’s economy, it plays a prominent role in our 100-year history.
-We represent many of the area’s largest manufacturers and have grown with them over the course of our histories.
+We represent many of the area’s largest manufacturers and have grown with them over the courses of our histories.

 As a full-service business law firm, our attorneys provide a diverse spectrum of services for manufacturers and distributors of locally based operations to internationally based facilities.
 We have extensive experience advising clients on a wide-variety of issues, including day-to-day operational issues as well as sophisticated transactions that are key to a business’s success.